Basic Organic Program Newsletter

 Soil Amending - Apply compost, rock materials such as lava sand, granite, basalt or zeolite and dry molasses to all planting areas.
 Use products that introduce and/or stimulate beneficial microbes in the soil.

-General Tonic Spray and Soil Drench - Mixture of Garrett Juice and microbe product, or Garrett Juice Pro, which contains bacteria and mycorrhizal fungi.
+General Tonic Spray and Soil Drench - Garrett Juice or Garrett Juice Pro, which contains bacteria and mycorrhizal fungi.

 Potting Soil - Potting soil, as opposed to native soil, loam, dirt, or landscaper’s soil, is what should be used in pots - no matter what the crop.
 I do not recommend peat moss potting soils.
 Peat moss is anti-microbial.
 Microbes don’t grow well in it.
 That’s just the opposite of what we want.
 On the other hand, peat moss is excellent for storing bulbs, potatoes or shipping food or other perishable material that would otherwise decay.
 Potting soil should not be sterile as some recommend, but alive and dynamic.
 It should be light, loose, well-aerated, fertile, full of microorganisms and have the ability to stimulate quick and sustained growth.
 My favorite basic ingredients are compost, natural rock minerals, and sugars such as dry molasses and cornmeal.